andreilazanu/airfoil_v1/README.md

 $$ \rho = \rho_0 \frac{p}{p_0} \frac{T_0}{T}$$

-where the quantities with a 0 index represent the values of physical quantities at sea level for the standard atmosphere, i.e. $T_0 = 288.15 K$, $p_0=101325 Pa$, $\rho_0=1.225 kg/m^3$.
 In the project I have used the temperature in calculating the density.
 One can now calculate the lift force L.